-- A package-based installation on a server running CentOS/RHEL 7.x/8.x/9.x x64 - A cloud-native installation using Kubernetes
+- Enterprise Linux 7.x/8.x/9.x x64 - A cloud-native installation using Kubernetes

 Depending on your needs, you'll have to choose the solution that fits your use cases the best.
 Reach out to our support team to get suggestions on how to deploy on your infrastructure.